All Episodes

 You're claiming I'm spreading false information about the disease, and I don't know it.

-I don't know that any of us lay people are qualified to make those those judgments, and I heard the other day you said that.
+I don't know that any of us lay people are qualified to make those judgments.

-You know, this is this is the problem, Gary.
+You know, this is the problem, Gary.

-So far you can't give me one example where I have stated something medically about Ebola that isn't true, or that I have acted as an expert in the spread of the disease, acquiring the disease, eradicating it.
+So far, you can't give me one example where I have stated something medically about Ebola that isn't true or that I have acted as an expert in the spread of the disease, acquiring the disease, eradicating it.

 I haven't talked about that.